ChrisYoxall/go.learning/readme.md

 As a general rule use maps to represent a collection of very similar items and structs when the items can be very different.
 Note that for a struct you need to know the fields at compile time, and it's harder to iterate over the field values inside a struct.

+Types are either value or reference types, where reference means the type has a reference to another type.
+The data types of bool, integer, float, string, array and struct are value types.

 Can create anonymous types which are useful if you need a data structure that won't be used again, perhaps when marshaling/unmarshalling data or passing data to a template.
 For example:

     person := struct {
         fname string
         lname string
     }{
         fname: "Chris",
         lname: "Yoxall",
     }

+Go passes by value which means a copy will be created when passing something to a function.
+To change a value type in a function need to use pointers so the actual type is changed rather than the copy (referency types use pointers by default).

+## POINTERS

+- The & operator applied to a variable will return the address in memory of that variable (known as a pointer)
+- The * operator:
+    - When used on a type means the type is a pointer to something of that type.
+    - When used on a pointer will access the value in the memory address held by the pointer.

-GO ROUTINES
+## GO ROUTINES

-Go Routines:

-    - Always get one main go routine started when the program starts.
+Always get one main go routine started when the program starts.

-    - Can create additional go routines by using the keyword 'go' in front of a function call.
+Can create additional go routines by using the keyword 'go' in front of a function call.

-    - The Go scheduler manages go routines and by default only uses 1 CPU.
+The Go scheduler manages go routines and by default only uses 1 CPU.
 This means only 1 go routine actively runs at once no matter how many exist (concurrent processing).

-    - Can utilise multiple CPU cores in which case there can be a go routine actively running on each CPU (parallel processing).
+Can utilise multiple CPU cores in which case there can be a go routine actively running on each CPU (parallel processing).
 Using 1 CPU is usually recommended.

-    - Channels allow different go routines to communicate via the '<-' operator.
+Channels allow different go routines to communicate via the '<-' operator.

-INTERFACES AND PATTERNS
+## INTERFACES AND PATTERNS

 Go is not an Object Oriented language.
 Patterns that get used in go are:

 - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
 Functions with recievers are referred to as methods.

 - Create interfaces.
 Interfaces are collections of method signatures or other interfaces.
 Types that implement everything in the interface have implemented the interface and can be referred to using the interface (polymorphism).